SeanSnake93/Portfolio_Application/README.md

 As I plan not to spen much on this project ill be building it in stages.
 Working on the data required to achin=ve the outcome and layout i expect to achive.
 This will be documented within a Trello and tables within my project flushed out in Entity Relationship Diagrams.
 All content must be backed up using git and hard versions of the site stored and versions within Docker Hub.

-> Note: This project is being developed by me alone and is to be used for my persional portfolio.
+> Note: This project is being developed by a small team and is to be used for persional portfolios.
 All stages of the development will be used as if being made for a larger scale production as to demonstrate/maintain good practice.

 ###### All content and files within this project are the property of Sean D McCann © 2020